Fischer-L/TM_Prototyping/README.md

 ### Task 4:
-Besides displaying eaether icons based on the description, we also display the weather icons based on the openweathermap api: https://openweathermap.org/weather-conditions
+Besides displaying waether icons based on the description, we also display the weather icons based on the openweathermap api: https://openweathermap.org/weather-conditions